AshleyDhevalall/wordpress-demo/README.md

 ```

 ## Setting up kubectl
-Also, install the latest kubernetes-cli using Homebrew or Chocolatey.
-The latest Docker has Kubernetes feature but it may come with older kubectl .
-Check its version by running this command.
 ```
 $ kubectl version
 Client Version: version.Info{Major:"1", Minor:"23", GitVersion:"v1.23.0", GitCommit:"ab69524f795c42094a6630298ff53f3c3ebab7f4", GitTreeState:"clean", BuildDate:"2021-12-07T18:16:20Z", GoVersion:"go1.17.3", Compiler:"gc", Platform:"windows/amd64"}